Prime Minister of the United Kingdom: International role

 One of the roles of the prime minister is to represent the UK at home and abroad, for example at the annual G7 Summit.
 The prime minister makes many international trips.
 According to Gus O'Donnell, the number of overseas visits for the prime minister has gone up.

 Deputy

-The prime minister's second-in-command has variably served as deputy prime minister, first secretary of state and de facto deputy and at other times prime ministers have chosen not to select a permanent deputy at all, preferring ad hoc arrangements.
+Prime ministers have had various deputies, sometimes as an official deputy prime minister, first secretary of state or de facto deputy.
+Some prime ministers have not chosen a deputy at all, preferring ad hoc arrangements.

+Historically, the position of deputy prime minister has been created out of political necessity rather than being established by statutory law or convention with the title not being defined in the constitution.
+The position was first created (unofficially) for Clement Attlee in prime minister Winston Churchill's ministry during World War II, to manage administrative duties, domestic affairs and welfare, while Churchill focused on military strategy.
+In recent times, after the 2010 general election resulted in a hung parliament, the leaders of the Conservative and the Liberal Democrats, David Cameron and Nick Clegg, formed a coalition government in which Clegg served as deputy prime minister.
+In that capacity, Clegg chaired cabinet meetings, key committees and led negotiations on major reforms.
+As such, the office saw an unusual level of formalisation and recognition during Clegg's tenure.

 Succession

 Nobody has the right of automatic succession to the prime ministership.
-However, it is generally considered by those with an interest in the matter that in the event of the death of the prime minister, it would be appropriate to appoint an interim prime minister, though there is some debate as to how to decide who this should be.
+It is generally considered that in the event of the death of the prime minister, it would be appropriate to appoint an interim prime minister, though there is some debate as to how to decide who this should be.